NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 --min-matches <integer (default: 30)>
     Set the minimum number of matches between images that will be considered.

+--max-pairwise-matches <integer (default: 5000)>
+    Reduce the number of matches per pair of images to at most this number, by selecting a random subset, if needed.
+This happens when setting up the optimization, and before outlier filtering.

 --num-iterations <integer (default: 100)>
     Set the maximum number of iterations.